HackYourFuture-CPH/HTML-CSS/Pre-course/readme.md

 ## freeCodeCamp certifications

-The `freeCodeCamp` courses is a good way to learn and their certifications are widely recognized, therefore we use this platform to give you a good start with learning `Web Development` and having a way to showcase your learning.
+The `freeCodeCamp` courses are a good way to learn and their certifications are widely recognized, therefore we use this platform to give you a good start with learning `Web Development` and having a way to showcase your learning.

 <br>

 ## What you have done so far

 The are 5 parts in the [Responsive Web Design certification](https://www.freecodecamp.org/learn/2022/responsive-web-design/).
-There are a few sections and a certification project in each part.
+Each part contains a few sections and a certification project at the end of each part.
-You have finished at least 2 sections in the first part:
+You have already finished at least 2 sections from the first part as part of the application assignment:

 - [Learn HTML by Building a Cat Photo App](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-html-by-building-a-cat-photo-app/)

 - [Learn Basic CSS by Building a Cafe Menu](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-basic-css-by-building-a-cafe-menu/)

-## What you have to do before the first session
+## What you have to do before the first Sunday session

 You should finish the first part and the certification project that goes with it: